freeu2f/freeu2f-android/CRYPTO.md

 |                     Key Handle | 0-255        |

 This would make it impossible to use a signing key on anything but the same application parameter and key handle.
-And we can just randomly generate the key handle.

 This implementation has one big positive: all signing happens inside the hardware, significantly limiting possible key exposure.
 This comes at the cost